Homework & Independent Learning

 Below is an outline of this initiative:

-Each department will set one ‘optional’ piece of extended learning / homework per term (12 weeks) for all pupils in years 7, 8 and 9.
+Each department has set one piece of extended learning/homework per term for all students in Years 7 to 9.
 This homework is generic, i.e. it is not linked to a particular lesson, so it can be done at anytime during the term.
-The deadline for these pieces of work is the penultimate Friday of term, but it can be handed in to the relevant class teacher before that time.

 Students will then be shortlisted for special awards at the end of term.
 The Top 3 students who produce the best pieces of work each term will be presented with a Certificate and Plaque.
 In a similar way, the 3 students who complete the most pieces of work will also receive a Certificate and Plaque.